empowerID/empowernow_docs/source_content/aria_intro_blog.md

 Aria Shield (BFF)	A "Backend for Front End" proxy that serves as a "Super PEP."
 It intercepts all traffic from front-end applications and AI agents to back-end services and LLM providers.
 This model eliminates tokens from the browser, using secure, server-managed sessions (via Redis) and HTTP-only cookies, a pattern that decisively addresses browser token hackability.
 It is the key to enforcing policies on LLM traffic.
 MCP Gateway	A proxy that sits between AI agents and MCP (Machine-Readable Capability Protocol) servers/tools.
 It re-exposes tools to agents, performing authentication and authorization.
 It solves the "too many tools problem" where AIs are typically limited to 50-60 tools before performance degrades.
 Membership Service	A meta-directory built on a Neo4j graph database.
 It stores objects, identities, relationships, tools, and delegation concepts, serving as a Policy Information Point (PIP) for the PDP to understand complex relationships like "who can do what for whom."
-CRUD Service	Provides no-code connectors and graph-based workflows.
+Orchestration Service	Provides no-code connectors and graph-based workflows.
 It can expose any connector command (e.g., "get a user from Azure") or entire workflow as an MCP tool for AI agents to consume via the MCP Gateway.
 Analytics Service	The central consumer for business-level logging.
 Services log events to Kafka, and the Analytics service processes these logs, transforms them, and stores them in final destinations like ClickHouse (for high-speed reporting) and PostgreSQL PG Vector (for AI analysis).
 It is the source for real-time budget state.
 Receipt Vault	A dedicated service that signs and hashes high-value logs and decisions, creating tamper-evident receipts.
 This ensures that records, such as spending logs, cannot be altered without detection.
 VDS	A Virtual Directory Service that combines LDAP and SCIM virtualization.
 It leverages CRUD service connectors to expose any connected system via LDAP or SCIM protocols, performing live schema transformations.